 In addition, the CWA allows the Army to sue only over violations of its own permits, and not for any other type of alleged violation of the Act.
 Jack’s alleged violations actually fall under the purview of the Environmental Protection Agency, which took no legal action against him.

-Represented by Pacific Legal Foundation free of charge, Jack is asking a federal court to stop the abusive treatment by his own government and drop his case
+Represented by Pacific Legal Foundation free of charge, Jack asked a federal court to stop the abusive treatment by his own government and drop his case.
+Ultimately, the case was settled without a decision on the merits